abhi3700/eosio_gpkbattles_contracts/2_testnet/gpkbattlesco/README.md

 ```
 	- Observations:
 		+ As one of the players don't select cards, therefore the defaulter is charged with game_fee & defrayer is not charged with game_fee & hence added back in gamefee wallet.
+		+ the defrayer's cards are set back to available.
 		+ Also, the game_id which was on hold until the players select for 180s has been deleted after 180s is elapsed.

 #### Case-1.2: 1-draw >> Bad | when no player select cards => 2 defaulters